duomotomo/qradar-2-thehive-alert/README.md

 # How this script differs from Pierre BARLET (https://github.com/pierrebarlet/qradar2thehive) work?
-qradar2thehive script creates Cases with static task list while our script creates Alerts that you could turn to Cases with any templates you want.
+qradar2thehive script creates Cases with static task list while our script creates Alerts that you could turn into Cases with any templates you want.